 Jump diffusion coefficient from a VASP file#

-Previously, we looked at obtaining accurate estimates for the mean-squared displacement with kinisi
+Previously, we looked at obtaining accurate estimates for the self-diffusion coefficient with kinisi.
+Here, we look at how we can use kinisi to compute the jump diffusion coefficient.

 [1]: